If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in Missouri and you fall behind in assessments:

 HOAs in Missouri are often incorporated as nonprofit corporations and are subject to the state statutes that govern such corporations.
-(Missouri's Nonprofit Corporation Law can be found in Chapter 355 of the Missouri Revised Statutes.)
+Missouri's Nonprofit Corporation Law is in Chapter 355 of the Missouri Revised Statutes.

-The recording of the condo declaration constitutes record notice of the existence of the lien (Mo.
+The recording of the condo declaration constitutes record notice of the lien's existence.
+(Mo.
 Rev. Stat. § 448.3-116(4)).
-This means the COA doesn't have to record a claim of lien in order for it to be effective.
-(In some states, the COA must record the lien.)
+So, the COA doesn't have to record a claim of lien for it to be effective.
+(In some states, COAs have to record their liens.)

-If you are part of an HOA in Missouri, check the association's governing documents to learn about the HOA’s right to get a lien on your home if you don't pay the assessments.
+If you're part of an HOA in Missouri, check the association's governing documents to learn about the association's right to get a lien on your home if you don't pay the assessments.

-State law and the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
+State law and the COA or HOA's governing documents will usually set out the type of charges an association may include in the lien.

 In Missouri, unless the declaration provides otherwise, a COA is permitted to include the following charges in its lien:

-In Missouri, the COA's lien may be foreclosed in the same manner as a mortgage on real estate.
-This is done by filing a lawsuit in court.
-It may also be foreclosed by power of sale, which happens outside of court.
+In Missouri, a COA's lien may be foreclosed in the same manner as a mortgage on real estate by filing a lawsuit in court.
+It may also be foreclosed by power of sale (a typical Missouri nonjudicial foreclosure), which happens outside of court.
 (Mo.
 Rev. Stat. § 448.3-116(1)).
-(Learn more about power of sale foreclosures and general foreclosure laws and procedures in Missouri.)

 To find out about an HOA's right to foreclose if you become delinquent in paying the assessments, read the association's CC&Rs.